Generalized saturation game

 We now handle the finite cases for $n\leq 7$. \begin{lem} The values of $[n]_i$, for $n\leq 7$ and $i\in\{1,2\}$, are as given in Table~\ref{table:p3}. \end{lem}

 \begin{proof} The cases $n\leq 3$ are trivial as for them the saturated graph is unique.

 For $n=4$ the deficit is 0.
-Max as first completes a $P_4$ in his second move, and Max as second claims an isolated edge in his first move.
+Max as first completes a copy of $P_4$ in his second move, and Max as second claims an isolated edge in his first move.
 Then in both cases, the only saturated supergraph is $C_4$.

-If $n=5$ and Max is first, he can complete a $P_4$ in his second move guaranteeing $[5]_1 \geq -1$.
-On the other hand, Mini in her second move can complete a $P_3$ and then, if Max does not close it into a 3-cycle, Mini closes the long path (with less than $5$ vertices) into a cycle in her following move, guaranteeing $[5]_1 \leq -1$.
+If $n=5$ and Max is first, he can complete a copy of $P_4$ in his second move guaranteeing $[5]_1 \geq -1$.
+On the other hand, Mini in her second move can complete a copy of $P_3$ and then, if Max does not close it into a 3-cycle, Mini closes the long path (with less than $5$ vertices) into a cycle in her following move, guaranteeing $[5]_1 \leq -1$.

-For $n=5$ with Max second, he claims an isolated edge in his first move and then completes a $P_5$ in his second move, thus guaranteeing a zero deficit.
+For $n=5$ with Max second, he claims an isolated edge in his first move and then completes a copy of $P_5$ in his second move, thus guaranteeing a zero deficit.